TijnBerns/safety-assessment-av/README.md

 - `normal`: Train on normal data only.
 This option is used as our baseline when evaluating using the log-likelihood.
 - `weighted`: Train on normal and event data.
 This option is used in our weighted-training approach when evaluating using the log-likelihood.
 - `normal_sampled`: Train on sampled normal data.
 This option is used as our baseline when evaluating using the MSE.
-- `weighted_sampled`: rain on sampled normal and sampled event data.
+- `weighted_sampled`: Train on sampled normal and sampled event data.
 This option is used in our weighted-training approach when evaluating using the MSE.

 NOTE: We can only train on sampled data once data has been sampled.